Home Build Documentation Downloads SourceForge Project Page x86_64 DIY NAS

 Overview

-DIET-PC (DIskless Embedded Technology Personal Computer) is a Do-It-Yourself open source thin client software kitset, allowing IT professionals to construct generic- or special-purpose thin clients, or other network appliances, using commodity x86 PC or Apple Mac hardware or certain commercial embedded appliances.
+DIET-PC (DIskless Embedded Technology Personal Computer) is a Do-It-Yourself open source thin client software kitset, allowing IT professionals to construct generic- or special-purpose network appliances, using a wide range of hardware (including various non-x86 devices, as well as commodity x86 PC hardware).

 DIET-PC is based on an embedded Linux O/S running entirely in RAM, loaded either from local storage (CD, disk, flash) or over the network via TFTP.
 The O/S is fully self-contained and communicates with application servers by means of industry standard IP protocols, such as X11, RDP, ICA or RFB (VNC).
 Consequently the Linux nature of the O/S is largely hidden from and irrelevant to the user.
 It is primarily intended for use as a graphical appliance such as a thin client, media player, kiosk, POS or industrial terminal, although it could conceivably be used for almost any purpose that requires an embedded O/S. Incorporated technologies include Etherboot, SysLinux, Linux kernel, Squashfs, Unionfs, Busybox, Xorg, Rdesktop, TightVNC, Citrix ICA Client, and Xine.